Steak Diane: History

-"Steak Diane" does not appear in the classics of French cuisine; it was most likely invented in London in the 1930s, although one source suggests Ostend in Belgium.
+"Steak Diane" does not appear in the classics of French cuisine; it was most likely invented in London in the 1930s.

 The name Diana, the Roman goddess of the hunt, has been used for various game-related foods, but the "venison steak Diane" attested in 1914, although it is sautéed and flambéed, is sauced and garnished with fruits, unlike later steak Diane recipes.

 Steak Diane was known before the Second World War.
 A London newspaper of 1938 reported "a midnight order for champagne and steak Diane" at the Palace Hotel, St Moritz.
 Bartolomeo Calderoni, the head chef of Quaglino's restaurant in Mayfair in the 1930s, was reported in 1955 to have popularised "the then rarely encountered Steak Diane, which he used personally to cook for the Duke of Windsor, then the Prince of Wales [until 1936], with whom the dish was a great favourite".
 Indeed, Calderoni claimed in 1988 to have invented it.
 According to a 1957 article, Lord Louis Mountbatten was a regular diner at the Café de Paris in London in the 1930s and "nearly always had the same dinner – a dozen and a half oysters and steak Diane".

 The dish was known in Australia by 1940, when it was mentioned in an article about the Sydney restaurant Romano's as its signature dish.
 Romano's maître d'hôtel, Tony Clerici, said he invented it in London at his Mayfair restaurant Tony's Grill in 1938 and named it in honour of Lady Diana Cooper.
 Clerici may have learned the dish from Charles Gallo-Selva, who had previously worked at Quaglino's in London.

 The dish had also appeared in the US by 1940, although it was not widely known.
 Later in the 1940s, steak Diane featured frequently on the menus of restaurants popular with New York café society, perhaps as part of the fad for tableside-flambéed dishes.
 It was served by the restaurants at the Drake and Sherry-Netherland hotels and at The Colony, the 21 Club, and Le Pavillon.
 In New York it is often attributed to Beniamino Schiavon, "Nino of the Drake", the maître d'hôtel of the Drake Hotel.
 Schiavon was said in 1968 to have created the dish with Luigi Quaglino at the Plage Restaurant in Ostend, Belgium, and named it after a "beauty of the nineteen-twenties" or perhaps "a reigning lady of the European demimonde in the nineteen twenties".
 At the Drake, it was called "Steak Nino".
-In 2017 another establishment was suggested as the originator of steak Diane: the Copacabana Palace Hotel in Rio de Janeiro.
+In 2017, another establishment was suggested as the originator of steak Diane: the Copacabana Palace Hotel in Rio de Janeiro.